Casey Klunder

 Casey Klunder is an American baseball coach.
-He is the current head baseball coach at Wartburg College in Waverly, Iowa, a position he has held since the May of 2023.
+He is the current head baseball coach at Wartburg College in Waverly, Iowa, a position he has held since May 2023.
 Klunder played college baseball at Waldorf College—now known as Waldorf University—in Forest City, Iowa.

 Coaching career

 Waverly-Shell Rock High School

 In 2006, Klunder took over as head baseball coach at Waverly-Shell Rock Senior High School (WSR) in Waverly, Iowa.
 He compiled an overall record of 386–185 as a Go-Hawk and led them to the schools first ever state baseball championship in 2015.
 During his tenure they also were ranked in the Iowa High School Baseball Coaches Association (IHSBCA) rankings for 14 straight years and reached as high as No. 1 on multiple occasions.
 After their state championship in 2015, Klunder was named the 2015 IHSBCA Coach of the year, and he had coached in the IHSBCA All-Star game in both 2010 and 2016.
 In his time with WSR they qualified for the state tournament four times, the last coming in his final season in 2021.